 My wife had various chemotherapy treatments and radiotherapy treatments over a period of time.

 be whisked off to the treatment room.
-I had to write in large Greek letters "FRACTURED PELVIS -
+I had to write in large Greek letters "FRACTURED PELVIS - CANNOT MOVE", and

 I phoned the British Consulate again and asked for help.
 A Funeral Director in Chania was contacted and provisional

-there.
 Not so.
 The cemetery was full and only used for existing families from the village who had plots going back many years.